 Manavi – Culturally specific support services, counseling, legal aid, transitional housing, and other services for South Asian women victims of violence

-PerformCare Helping Families Across New Jersey.
-If you are under the age of 21 and looking for treatment or other services, check out this resource or call 1-877-652-7624.
+PerformCare helps families across New Jersey (If you are under the age of 21 and looking for treatment or other services, call 1-877-652-7624.)

 Wafa House – Counseling, crisis intervention, legal and social services for victims of violence